redundancy and your super

 Facing redundancy or losing your job can be extremely difficult.
 Along with the stress of finding a new job, you usually need to make some important decisions about your short and long-term financial future.

-There are probably lots of things to think about and balance, but it’s a good idea to put some plans in place to ensure your super keeps working for you while you’re not working.
+There are probably lots of things to think about right now, but it’s a good idea to put some plans in place to ensure your super keeps working for you while you’re not working.

 combine your super

-One small but significant step you can take is to combine your super accounts.
+One small but significant step you can take is to find other super you might have and combine it all into one account*.

-Combining your super could mean you’ll stop paying multiple fees and insurance premiums across multiple super accounts.
+Combining your super could mean you’ll stop paying multiple fees across multiple super accounts.

 Your super is your money.
 Just like a savings account, the more that’s in it – the more it could earn.

-That’s why it’s important to consider keeping all your super together.
+That’s why it’s important to consider keeping all your super together, in one happy place.

 Combine online - it's easy